||edHelper's suggested reading level:

 3 Caitlin and Nancy were looking forward to their freshman year of high school, and both girls wanted to join the twirling squad.
 They fantasized about sitting together on the bus rides to football games, sharing thermoses of hot chocolate, and watching the football players exhaust themselves.
 The twirling squad performed at halftime and wore smart navy uniforms decorated with shiny brass buttons and gold fringe.

 8 High school was a new world, but soon the long hallways lined with tall metal lockers became familiar.
 Caitlin and Nancy had different classes, and soon Nancy noticed that Caitlin hung out with some girls Nancy did not know.
 The girls were cheerleaders!
 Caitlin didn't want to practice twirling every night, even though tryouts were in one week, and when she did, she didn't seem as focused as she had been before.
 For the first time, Nancy felt strangely insecure about their friendship.
-On the night before tryouts, the girls sat on Caitlin's front porch steps, surrounded by the cool, green swirls of ivy leaves that covered the railings.
-They enjoyed being sedentary for a moment, until Caitlin suddenly turned to Nancy with a troubled look on her face.
+On the night before tryouts, the girls sat on Caitlin's front porch steps, surrounded by the cool, green tendrils of ivy leaves that covered the railings.
+They enjoyed being sedentary for a moment, and then Caitlin suddenly turned to Nancy with a troubled look on her face.

 9 "Nancy, I need to tell you something, and I hope you will understand," Caitlin said.